Hinduism and Judaism: Modern

 About 5,000 Jews reside in India today.
-The Bnei Menashe are a group of more than 9,000 Jews from the Indian states Manipur and Mizoram who have resided in India since as early as 8th century BC.
+The Bnei Menashe are a group of more than 9,000 Jews from the Indian states Manipur and Mizoram who have resided in India since as early as 8th century BCE.
 On 31 March 2005, Sephardi Rabbi, Shlomo Amar, one of Israel's two chief rabbis, accepted the Bnei Menashe's claim of being one of the ten lost tribes considering their devotion to Judaism.
 His decision was significant because it paved the way for all members of Bnei Menashe to enter Israel under Israel's Law of Return.
 In the past two decades, some 1,700 Bnei Menashe members have moved to Israel.
 Israel has reversed the policy of immigration for the remaining 7,200 Bnei Menashe.

 There are some who profess a belief in both religions: they regard themselves as Hinjew, a portmanteau of Hindu and Jew.

 Many Jews take vipassana and yoga as a supplement to traditional Hasidic musical meditation and dynamic meditation.

 According to a report by the Pew Research Center conducted in the US, of all religious groups, Hindus and Jews remain the most successful at retaining their adherents and are the two most educated groups.

+In recent times, there has been in an increasing bonhomie between Hindutva activists and Zionists (especially in online domains), between the Hindu nationalist Bharatiya Janata Party & the Jewish nationalist Likud, attributed to their similar ideologies of Islamophobia-centric ethnoreligious nationalism, reflected by massive improvements in India-Israel relations under their respective governments.
+The Modi government had voted against an UNHRC resolution to investigate Israeli war crimes during 2014 Gaza war.
+In return, Netanyahu government became the only Western country to not criticise the Modi government's anti-Muslim citizenship laws as it also has a similar law.
+Hardliner Hindutva cleric Yogi Adityanath has publicly expressed appreciation for the Gaza genocide, similar to the hardliner Zionist activist Amihai Eliyahu.